Waterbury & Danbury

 with a Librarian

-If you need to borrow a device for the Summer session, please use this form.
+If you need to borrow a device for the Summer 2022 session, please use this form to request one.
 A library staff member will contact you when an item is available for you.

 You can request to borrow something from the library by putting a hold on it through the library catalog.
 You can also contact the library to place a request.
 You can chat with us on our website, call us at (203) 575-8199, text us at (203) 951-8189, or email us and we will place the request for you.
 Watch this video to learn more about borrowing items from the library!